george0st/qgate-examples/docs/kb_performance.md

      parameters based on preference for tuning of READ/WRITE operationS
    - The detail setting has relation of density, timing of compaction, etc.
    - NOTE:
-     - The setting will be visible in case, that node/cluster has enough data (it is not visible in case of small data amount)
+     - The setting will be visible in case, that node/cluster will have enough data (it is not visible in case of small data amount)

 ### 1.2 With HW increase

 #### 1.2.1 Increase amount of nodes
   - NOTE:
+    - It is possible to use not symetric data centers e.g. 4x node in PDC and 2x node in DRC
-    - if you use the parameter '_LB_LOCAL_DC_', the main is scaling for local data center
+    - if you use the parameter '_LB_LOCAL_DC_' (focus on local data center), the scaling of local data center will be enough.